puppetlabs/puppetlabs-peadm/documentation/provision.md

 Installation content can be downloaded from [https://puppet.com/try-puppet/puppet-enterprise/download/](https://puppet.com/try-puppet/puppet-enterprise/download/).

+If you wish to prevent the bolt host from transferring the installer tarball to the targets you can place the installer tar files on the target hosts in the staging directory.
+This can save time over slow networks, but is best to just perform the bolt task on the target node (puppetserver).
+The tar file will need to exist in the staging directory for the following configuration:

+* /tmp on the Bolt host
+* /tmp on the primary
+* /tmp on the primary PuppetDB PostgreSQL (if used)
+* /tmp on the replica PuppetDB PostgreSQL (if used)
 ## Online usage

 The peadm::provision plan can be configured to download installation content directly to hosts.
 To configure online installation, set the `download_mode` parameter of the `peadm::provision` plan to `direct`.
 The direct mode is often more efficient when PE hosts have a route to the internet.